Electric Car Insurance

 Aside from these factors, the true cost of car insurance for your EV will come down to the same variables which impact any other car insurance policy relating to you, such as where you live and how you use it.
 Some of these include:

 • Vehicle make and model: the make and model of the electric car play a significant role in determining the insurance premium.
-Luxury electric vehicles or those with advanced technology may have higher repair or replacement costs, leading to higher premiums.
+Luxury electric vehicles or those with advanced technology such as a Tesla may have higher repair or replacement costs, leading to higher premiums compared to a BYD.

 • Driving habits: similar to conventional car insurance, how often and how far you drive your electric car can affect insurance costs.
 If you have low annual usage, it may lead to lower premiums as there’s less exposure to potential accidents.